There’s been a lot of chatter in the news of late, particularly in Ontario, about the impact of Canada online gambling on retail casinos.

 As previously noted, mainstream media covered the study, for the most part reporting with little mention of its limitations.
 The ignorance of the existing grey market and blind acceptance of the cannibalization myth did little to stoke fear within the gambling industry.
 However, the doom and gloom prediction found an audience with local politicians and union reps, who further doubled down on the report’s contested claims.

 In the end, we found one study that attempted to quantify the economic benefit.
 The previously mentioned 2021 PwC report examined the economics of the outcome of the legalization of single-event sports betting in Canada.
-The report, commissioned by public affairs consultancy, Compass Rose, was part of a response to the federal government during consideration of Bill C-218.
+The report, commissioned by public affairs consultancy, Compass Rose, was part of a response to the federal government during the consideration of Bill C-218.
 The bill allowed the provinces to regulate single-event sports betting upon its passing.

 Setting the stage

 Before we get into its projections, it’s important to note two assumptions at the foundation of the report.